avbentem/preservica-api-demo/README.md

 ## Development

-This project was bootstrapped with Vue CLI v4.5.9, using Vue 3 preview, TypeScript, Yarn.
+This uses Vue 3 preview, PrimeVue, PrimeIcons and PrimeFlex with TypeScript.

 <details>
 <summary>Details</summary>

+This project was bootstrapped with Vue CLI v4.5.9.
 Initial `vue create` options:

 - Please pick a preset: Manually select features
 - Check the features needed for your project: Choose Vue version, Babel, TS, Router, Vuex, CSS